bserranoanton/Virtual-microbiome/README.md

-# The virtualome: a computational framework to evaluate microbiome analyses
+# The virtual microbiome: a computational framework to evaluate microbiome analyses

 Code to generate abundance matrices